The Polyphemus moth doesn’t and can't eat, except when it's a caterpillar!

 - Number Of Species

-- Most of the United States and Canada
+- Most of the United States, Canada and Mexico

 A member of the Saturniidae family, this large moth is easily recognizable by the eyespots on its wings.
 These spots are supposed to startle would-be predators when the moth suddenly opens its wings, which should give the moth time to fly to a safer location.
-However, even if it does get away, the Polyphemus moth only lives about four days, tops.
+However, even if it does get away, the Polyphemus moth only lives about four days or less than a week.
 Its mouth is vestigial, and its only purpose is to reproduce.

 Five Incredible Polyphemus Moth Facts!